 Images with a small border seem to be "classic" in presentation.
 The small border contains the images and provides an edge for the eyes to be constrained as well as a "palette" for the image to sit above.
+The black background presents a very negative space for the images to live over.
+The small black border can create a dramatic presentation at the edge of the image.

 A small image on the left, and especially in this case a nearly monochrome image, can pull the eye from the color picture on the right because of the size relationship.
-This has to be done with care as sometimes it doesn't work.
+This has to be done with care as sometimes it won't work.
 You will have to find that right mix for your images.
 However, when it does work, it can be amazingly effective.
+Similar to the small image on the left on white above, the small image against the black draws the eye, but in a different way.
+The image seems more dramatic with the heavy contrast of the black background.